linux-system-roles/network/README.md

 #### `type: ethernet`

-The `type:ethernet` should be specified as a dictionary with the following items (options): `autoneg`, `speed` and `duplex`, which correspond to the settings of the `ethtool` utility with the same name.
+If the type is `ethernet`, then there can be an extra `ethernet` dictionary with the following items (options): `autoneg`, `speed` and `duplex`, which correspond to the settings of the `ethtool` utility with the same name.